 A: Ok.
 It will be removed from the slide deck.

-There will be several discussions and presentations about terahertz technology this week, including some demonstrations, as described in 15-24-0680r2.
-These will be on level 5 of the conference centre on Wednesday.
+There will be several discussions and presentations about terahertz technology this week, including some demonstrations, as described in https://mentor.ieee.org/802.15/dcn/24/15-24-0680-02-0000-kobe-802-15-wng-technology-focus-info-pkg.pptx .
+These will be on level 5 of the conference center on Wednesday.

 No questions.